micromark/common-markup-state-machine/readme.md

     Consume and switch to the [*HTML declaration or email atext state*][s-html-declaration-or-email-atext]
 *   ↪ **U+002F SLASH (`/`)**

-    Consume and switch to the [*HTML closing tag or email atext state*][s-html-closing-tag-or-email-atext]
+    Consume and switch to the [*HTML tag close or email atext state*][s-html-tag-close-or-email-atext]
 *   ↪ **U+003F QUESTION MARK (`?`)**

     Consume and switch to the [*HTML instruction or email atext state*][s-html-instruction-or-email-atext]
 *   ↪ **[ASCII alpha][ascii-alpha]**

-    Consume and switch to the [*HTML opening tag scheme or email atext state*][s-html-opening-tag-scheme-or-email-atext]
+    Consume and switch to the [*HTML tag open scheme or email atext state*][s-html-tag-open-scheme-or-email-atext]
 *   ↪ **[atext][atext]**\
     ↪ **U+002E DOT (`.`)**